matt-writes-code/investment-banking/src/md/organisations.md

 **International Swaps and Derivatives Association** | ISDA is a standardised master agreement between parties that enter into OTC derivatives, typically between a dealer and a counterparty.

 **Loan Market Association** | The LMA is a London based organisation that assist the development of the secondary market in Europe.

+## Geopolitics

+**Hong Kong Special Administration Region** | The HKSAR is the term used to recognise Hong Kong as a region under China's rule.
+Hong Kong exists as an autonomous state that is governed as 'One Country, Two Systems'.
+The state has its own legislative system, government, and immigration authority.
+The highest head of state is the Chief Executive, usually selected and influenced by mainland China.
+The only other SAR of China is Macau.